gdbroman/broman.blog/_posts/2020/2020-12-16-bad-horse-good-horse.md

 *But* - he says - it does not matter what we choose!
 And the bad horse is also better.
 This is Zen.

-Analogously, bad parents are the best parents.
+Likewise, bad parents are the best parents.
 A good childhood does not equip for life.

 *Parents?
 Horses?
 Where are we going?*